Teaching is hard.

 No, I’m not going to clean up your pee from all over the floor.
 That is not my pee.
 That is your pee.
 You need to aim for the toilet.

-I’m sorry it took us 75 minutes to get you dressed for hockey practice, but if you would put things where they belong and stop freaking out about the Velcro straps, we could have left an hour ago.
+I’m sorry it took us 75 minutes to get you dressed for your sports practice, but if you would put things where they belong and stop freaking out about the Velcro straps, we could have left an hour ago.

 If I’m being honest… I was pretty naive about what I was getting myself into.
 I sort of thought nannying would be a lot like teaching… only you have to feed them and drive them around.
 No biggie.